Lamb Kheema Samosa (Samosa Stuffed With Spiced Ground Lamb)

 Serious Eats / Andrew Janjigian

 6. For Filling, Frying and Serving the Samosas: Divide dough into 10 equal portions by weight, and shape each into a ball over a cool and dry surface using minimal flour.
-If the kitchen is warm, read up on our hot-weather baking tips to ensure no problems with the dough.
+If the kitchen is warm, read up on our hot-weather baking tips.
 Transfer dough balls to a lightly floured baking sheet and cover loosely with plastic wrap.
 Fill a small bowl with water.

 Serious Eats / Andrew Janjigian